googleanalytics/ga-dev-tools/README.md

 - [pip](https://pypi.python.org/pypi/pip)
 - [GraphicsMagick](http://www.graphicsmagick.org/)

+Ensure the Node.js, App Engine Python SDK, and GraphicsMagick binaries are in your `PATH`.

 Once all dependencies are installed, follow these steps to build and run the site locally:

 ```sh